vpalmisano/webrtcperf/README.md

 # WebRTC stress test
-A tool for running concurrent webrtc sessions using chromium web browser in headless mode.
+A tool for running concurrent WebRTC sessions using chromium web browser in headless mode.

 Components used:
 - NodeJS application.